Chris Taylor Player Props: Dodgers vs. Cardinals

 Chris Taylor At The Plate

-- Taylor is batting .161 with five home runs and five walks.
+- Taylor has five home runs and five walks while batting .145.

-- Taylor has had a base hit in seven of 20 games this year, and multiple hits once.
+- Taylor has picked up a hit in seven games this year (33.3%), including one multi-hit game.

-- In seven games this year (35.0%), Taylor has picked up an RBI, including two games with multiple runs batted in.
+- Taylor has driven in a run in seven games this year (33.3%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.